istio/istio.io/content/docs/ops/traffic-management/deploy-guidelines/index.md

 A `VirtualService`, `DestinationRule`, or `ServiceEntry` configuration resource can be defined in one namespace and then reused in other namespaces, if it is exported.
-All traffic management resources are exported to all namespaces by default, but the visibiltiy can be overriden using the `exportTo` field.
+All traffic management resources are exported to all namespaces by default, but the visibility can be overridden using the `exportTo` field.
 For example, the following virtual service can only be used by clients in the same namespace as the configuration: